Berke-Ates/AST/README.md

 ## Usage

-Once MLIRsmith is built, you can run it with the following command:
+Once MLIR-Smith is built, you can run it with the following command:
 ```sh
 ./mlir-smith [options]
 ```